ianstormtaylor/slate/docs/api/nodes/editor.md

 `options.mode`:

-- `all` (default): all matching nodes
+- `'all'` (default): all matching nodes
-- `highest`: in a hierarchy of nodes, only return the highest level matching nodes
+- `'highest'`: in a hierarchy of nodes, only return the highest level matching nodes
-- `lowest`: in a hierarchy of nodes, only return the lowest level matching nodes
+- `'lowest'`: in a hierarchy of nodes, only return the lowest level matching nodes

 #### `Editor.parent(editor: Editor, at: Location, options?): NodeEntry<Ancestor>`